• Skip to primary navigation

 Huevos Rancheros

-It only takes a few minutes to prepare these Huevos Rancheros.
-The tomato sauce can be made quickly.
-Apart from the sauce, all you need to do is fry a tortilla, cook an egg, and add your preferred cheese.
-You can also consider adding refried beans and a choice of meat like chorizo, bacon, or ham.
+You can also consider adding refried beans for a creamy texture, and a choice of meat like chorizo, bacon, or ham for extra flavor.
 It’s delicious!
-Who wouldn’t love the combination of a flavorful sauce, corn tortillas, and a sunny-side-up egg?
+Who wouldn’t love the combination of a flavorful sauce, warm corn tortillas, and a perfectly cooked egg?

 What is a huevos rancheros?

-A dictionary defines it as a meal consisting of eggs cooked by frying or poaching, served on a tortilla with a tangy tomato sauce.
-Variations include the addition of black beans, the familiar refried beans, and diverse sauces such as New Mexico’s Green Chile.
-In Mexico, they are also accompanied by various meats and cheeses, and the sauce preparation can vary.
+A dictionary defines it as a meal consisting of eggs cooked by frying or poaching, served on a tortilla with a tangy tomato sauce enriched with spices.
+Variations include the addition of black beans, the familiar refried beans, and diverse sauces such as New Mexico’s Green Chile, which adds a distinct flavor profile.
+In Mexico, huevos rancheros are also accompanied by various meats, cheeses, and side dishes like avocado or salsa, enhancing the overall experience.
+The preparation of the sauce can vary greatly, with some opting for a smoother texture while others prefer a chunkier style, often incorporating fresh herbs for a burst of flavor.

 Huevos Rancheros